lpetrich/SparsEEG/README.md

 sparsifying the network can help to reduce computational and memory requirements while maintaining performance accuracy in a brain-computer interface system.

-This repository contains all the code for our submitted BioRob 2024 paper: [Neural Network Sparsity for Computationally Efficient Electroencephalography Control.](https://github.com/lpetrich/SparsEEG/blob/main/CMPUT624-Project-Report-Samuel-Laura.pdf)
+This repository contains all the code for our submitted BioRob 2024 paper: Neural Network Sparsity for Computationally Efficient Electroencephalography Control

 # Table of Contents